suhasmaddali/Wheat-Detection-Using-Computer-Vision/README.md

 <img src = "https://github.com/suhasmaddali/Images/blob/main/melissa-askew-y4xZxzN754M-unsplash.jpg" width = 750/>

 It is also important to accurately detect the wheat plants and sometimes the wind could blur the images.
-In addition to this, there could be factors such as __maturity__, __color__, __genotype__, and __head orientation__ that could make detecting and classifying weed a challenging task.
+In addition to this, there could be factors such as __maturity__, __color__, __genotype__, and __head orientation__ that could make detecting and classifying wheat a challenging task.

 ## Computer Vision